chale1342/netbox-branch-review/README.md

 ## Requirements
 - NetBox 4.x
-- Optional: netbox-branching plugin for branch operations (the merge gate integrates with it)
+- Netbox-Branching plugin for branch operations (the merge gate integrates with it)
 - Python 3.10+

 ## Installation